Ax-Sch/RAG-HPO_app/README.md

 # RAG-HPO App

-This repository contains an implementation of [RAG-HPO](https://github.com/PoseyPod/RAG-HPO) and a chat app that can run locally and offline to ensure privacy.
+This repository contains an implementation of [RAG-HPO](https://github.com/PoseyPod/RAG-HPO) and a simple chat app that can run locally and offline to ensure privacy.
 The frontend is built using **Streamlit**, and **Ollama** is used for executing large language models (LLMs).

 ---